 This means, unless you have an address in the UK, and if you lose your UK driving licence you will not be able to apply for a replacement in the UK.
 Also, if you incur a driving penalty in Spain, you will be forced to apply for a Spanish driving licence in order to have points deducted from your licence.
 (In Spain points are deducted rather than added for diving offences.)

 If you drive a motorbike, scooter or moped in Spain, make sure your UK licence covers you to drive a bike in Spain.
-There is some confusion over the A category on older UK licenses which appears on the paper part of the licence only and is not accepted by the Spanish traffic office as valid – even though it covers you to drive a bike in the UK.
+There is some confusion over the A category on older UK licenses which appears on the paper part of the licence only and is not accepted by the Spanish traffic office as valid – even though it covers you to drive a bike up to 125cc in the UK.
 If in doubt, go to the traffic office with your licence and ask them.